lucascardosopsd/saintpharma/docs/API_DOCUMENTATION.md

 ### POST /api/courses/[id]/complete

-Marks a course as completed for the user.
+Marks a course as completed for the user and generates a certificate.

 **Headers:**